 Top 5 Office 365 Admin Best Practices

 The migration to the public cloud can present challenges in terms of moving from the familiar landscape of on-premises environments and tooling to public cloud infrastructure which has its own interfaces, processes, and controls.
-This includes new and different permissions controls, network configurations, and security mechanisms.
+This includes new and different permissions controls, network configurations, and cloud security mechanisms.
 This means that businesses especially need to adhere to a set of recommended best practices to ensure data is migrated, the environment is accessed, managed, and secured appropriately.
 The following top 5 Office 365 best practices are by no means the only things Office 365 administrators need to do, however, they represent some of the big items that must be given attention from the point of migration to day two operations in the Office 365 public cloud.

 - Choose the appropriate Office 365 data migration option